jacobtomlinson/carte-noire/drafts/untitled.md

 I go back to playing my DS.
 I'm playing the newest (but kinda old) Pokemon game, Pokemon Ultra Moon.
 I've almost reached the big fight with Necrozma, and I'm trying to get there before school starts.

 Unfortunately, I make very little progress before the school bell rings at 7:55.
 I feel like I've only played for a few minutes, which I chalk up to video game immersion.
 Almost all at once, the rest of the class pours in.
-My desk is near the front, on the left side of the second out of five rows with five desks each.
+My desk is near the front, on the left side of the third out of five rows with five desks each.
 Schellen sits at the back, in the bottom left corner.
 People barely notice he's there, especially since he never talks.
 Even the teachers never ask him questions.

 Class goes by extremely slowly.
 I find myself resisting the urge to look at the clock, then giving up after 20 minutes, only to find out that just two minutes had passed.
 Somehow, I get through most of my morning classes.
 English, Math and Social Studies.
 All that's left is Art, and then I finally get my lunch break.
 Art is my favorite subject this year.
 Part of the reason is because it's right before lunch, so it ends on a nice note.
 Another reason is because the teacher, Mr. Garcia, is so chill.
 He lets us do whatever we want as long as we present our progress to the class every other week.
 Two people present every day, at the beginning of class, for 5 minutes each, and we get the rest of class to do whatever we want.